Sushantk86/ML-Modelling-Classification-of-mobile-phone-price-/README.md

 Mobile Price Classification- the dataset taken from Kaggle

 The size of this dataset is 2000* 21.
 There are 2000 observations (rows) in the dataset and 21 variables (columns).![image](https://user-images.githubusercontent.com/96862493/193167814-6b37d01d-f15d-4f10-b1a3-ae92036eee25.png)

-The variables/features of the dataset is enlisted as: battery_power. : Total energy a battery can store in one time measured in mAh blu.           : Has bluetooth or not clock_speed.   : speed at which microprocessor executes instructions
+The variables/features of the dataset are enlisted as: battery_power. : Total energy a battery can store in one time measured in mAh blu.           : Has bluetooth or not clock_speed.   : speed at which microprocessor executes instructions